The role of hearing healthcare in hospice

 Some hospice workers, in the absence of widespread use of hearing aids among patients in their care, have taken to carrying with them a personal amplifier and stereo headset to allow them to communicate more effectively with patients.
 And increasingly, hearing healthcare workers are becoming an integral part of hospice and palliative care teams.

-The important thing to remember is that hospice patients with hearing loss need not be lonely and isolated; from participating in decisions regarding their final days to allowing them to hear the voices of their family, attention to hearing care can enable individuals with hearing loss to be active participants in their own lives for as long as possible.
+Hospice patients with hearing loss need not be lonely and isolated.
+From participating in decisions regarding their final days to allowing them to hear the voices of their family, attention to hearing care can enable those with hearing loss to be active participants in their own lives for as long as possible.
 More importantly, no longer will hearing loss cause things to be left unsaid or unspoken between family members and their loved ones.

 “It is so important to have those last conversations with family,” Athans said.
 And hopefully new movements toward understanding and working with hearing loss in hospice patients will lead to greater compassion in end-of-life care.